parimalp/compute_acceleration_using_Vitis/README.md

 **Step 1: Log in to AWS and Start the Instance**

-You should have received a piece of paper which has the Account ID, IAM user name, and password for a unique AWS AMI.
-If you don't have it, or have lost it, please raise your hand and ask one of the lab assistants for help.
+You should have received a piece of paper/email which has the Account ID, IAM user name, and password for a unique AWS AMI.

 Begin by using your web browser to open the following URL: console.aws.amazon.com/ec2/v2/home?region=us-west-2#Instances:tag:Name=**\<your IAM user name\>**;sort=tag:Name